-To provide effective communication, the Company maintains a website at www.lippoltd.com.hk.
-All the financial information and other disclosures including, inter alia, annual reports, interim reports, announcements, circulars, notices and Articles are available on the Company's website.
+For efficient communication with shareholders and environmental protection, shareholders can choose to receive the Company's corporate communications by electronic means through the Company's website (www.lippoltd.com.hk).
+All the financial information and other disclosures including, inter alia, annual reports, interim reports, announcements, circulars, notices, the Articles and other documents as required by the Listing Rules and any other relevant laws and regulations are available on the Company's website.
+In order to enable shareholders to make queries that they may have with respect to the Company, contact details of the Company such as telephone number and facsimile number are available on the Company's website.

-Shareholders may direct their questions about their shareholdings to the Company's Registrar, Tricor Progressive Limited, at Level 54, Hopewell Centre, 183 Queen's Road East, Hong Kong or contact the Customer Service Hotline of the Company's Registrar at (852) 2980 1333.
+Shareholders may direct their questions about their shareholdings to the Company's Registrar, Tricor Progressive Limited, at 17th Floor, Far East Finance Centre, 16 Harcourt Road, Hong Kong or contact the Customer Service Hotline of the Company's Registrar at (852) 2980 1333.
 Shareholders may send their enquiries to the Board or the Company Secretary in written form to the registered office of the Company.